-- · Records of weight, - · Radius, and
+- Records of weight,

+- Radius, and

+- Uncontrolled Copy if Printed or Downloaded

-Percentage of load chart for each lift, or for a series of lifts from a single location (as applicable).
+• Percentage of load chart for each lift, or for a series of lifts from a single location (as applicable).

 6.2 LIFT PLANNING

 For serious and critical lifts, the minimum control measure required shall be completion of a lift plan.
 The lift plan shall be reviewed, agreed to, and signed off by all workers involved in the lift at the pre-lift meeting.